RuddyRisselin/ft_transcendence42/README.md

 🎯 Objectives
 Build a single-page web app playable in the browser

-Integrate real-time Pong gameplay, live matchmaking & tournament system
+Integrate real-time Pong gameplay & tournament system

 Learn to work with new, unknown technologies